-This being the Fourth of July, it seems appropriate to talk about Jefferson’s relationship with nature.
-A revealing example involves some land he owned between Lexington and Roanoke.
 Two years before the Declaration of Independence, Jefferson purchased 157 acres of land from the King.
 He bought the land because it contained a remarkable feature — a 200-foot natural bridge carved out of the rock by a small stream.
 Jefferson had first seen the bridge seven years earlier when he was doing research for his book, Notes on the State of Virginia.
 A small cabin was built there, and the visitors book contains such names as Marshall, Monroe, Clay, Benton, Jackson, Van Buren, and Sam Houston.

 Jefferson described the bridge at length in his book on Virginia, where he called it “the most sublime of Nature’s works.”
 In terms of the experience of seeing the bridge, he had this to say:

 “Though the sides of this bridge are provided in some parts with a parapet of fixed rocks, yet few men have resolution to walk to them and look over into the abyss.
 You involuntarily fall on your hands and feet, creep to the parapet and peep over it.
 Looking down from this height about a minute, gave me a violent head ach[e].
 If the view from the top be painful and intolerable, that from below is delightful in an equal extreme.
 It is impossible for the emotions arising from the sublime, to be felt beyond what they are here: so beautiful an arch, so elevated, so light, and springing as it were up to heaven, the rapture of the spectator is really indescribable!”